Everyone has their own unique strategy for how they like to tackle all four of the Disney World theme parks during their vacations!

 Why Rope Drop?

 Rope dropping is a great way to get ahead of the crowds and ride several popular attractions with little to no wait.
-It’s also a helpful way to ride popular attractions you were unable to secure a FastPass for such as Animal Kingdom’s Flight of Passage, Hollywood Studio’s Millennium Falcon: Smugglers Run or Slinky Dog Dash, and Magic Kingdom’s Seven Dwarfs Mine Train.
+It’s also a helpful way to ride popular attractions you were unable to secure a Lightning Lane for such as Animal Kingdom’s Flight of Passage, Hollywood Studio’s Millennium Falcon: Smugglers Run or Slinky Dog Dash, and Magic Kingdom’s Seven Dwarfs Mine Train.

 Which Disney World Theme Parks Can I Rope Drop?